camjohnson-code/takehome/README.md

 - Search for articles by entering keywords in the search bar.
 - View a list of articles matching the search query.
 - Click on an article to view its details.
-- Navigate between different pages using the navigation bar.
 - Responsive design for mobile and desktop.

 ## Installation